 Landscape Management - Service and maintenance of landscapes not only within parks, but at all the City's facilities and municipal buildings.
 Formal plantings require monthly maintenance, which includes pruning and extensive weed control.
 Informal or native plantings require quarterly visits and are in less-visible areas.
 This service line reflects work conducted in city right of way in addition to parks.
 Park Operations oversee 150 acres of maintained urban forest.
 These responsibilities consist of annual pruning, tree planting, hazard tree removal, restoration plantings, and invasive plant removal.
 Irrigation - Operate and maintain 31 individual irrigation systems throughout the city to include routine repairs, winterization, system design, and installation.
-Water conservation is a priority for the replacement program for irrigation controls is ongoing.
+Water conservation is a priority for the Department, and the best tool for conservation is a well-maintained and monitored irrigation system.
+The current system is over 25 years old and obsolete with no replacement parts available; a replacement program for irrigation controls is ongoing.
 Irrigation is critical to formalized plantings and long-term tree care.
 Routine watering during periods of seasonal drought, support plant health and reduce the frequency pesticide use.